danielamariei/company-classification/README.md

 - `classifiers`:
   - Logic for finding companies in the corpus of text
   - Has several indexing strategies: Linear Scan, Lucene, Patricia, Trie
-- `companies`: logic for reading items
+- `companies`: logic for reading companies
 - `configuration`: bean creation
 - `lucene`: abstraction for an In Memory Lucene Index
 - `printer`: logic for printing the results